devondevos/Capstone-3/README.md

 # Capstone-3
 My Todo List website.

-Created using html, css, js (node.js, express, ajax, jquery) and bootstrap, (the &copy; is not legit, I just added it there to look nice).
+Created using html, css, js (node.js, express, ajax, jquery) and bootstrap (the &copy; is not legit, I just added it there to look nice).

 The 'Contact' and 'About' pages are empty because I intend to reuse it later.